 But what does one actually do in the middle of winter in Madrid?

 Thankfully Madrid still gets a decent amount of sunny days during the winter months with average temperatures being in the chilly 6-8°C region, however, the bright days makes it feel a damn sight warmer.
 It’s possible to get out and about and enjoy the city minus the peak spring/summer crowds.
+If you’re spending several days or only a weekend in Madrid.
+You wont be short of things to do.

 Naturally being the capital there are LOADS of museums, but these were my favourite two.